mvollmer/cockpit-app-freeipa/README.md

-## Cockpit FreeIPA installer Minimal Viable Proof Of Concept
+## Cockpit FreeIPA Installer

-This is something that people can point fingers at and say "This sucks" and start making it suck less.
+This is a Cockpit add-on that can install and setup FreeIPA.

 ### Building